 Various temples, mausoleums, and buildings were continually added throughout the ensuing centuries, from approximately the 11th century to the 19th.

-You’ll find mausoleums for Amir Timur’s wives, sisters, and also important members of the royal family from the Timurid Era.
+You’ll find mausoleums for Amir Timur’s wives, sisters, and important members of the royal family from the Timurid Era.

 As a result, Shah-i-Zinda is one of the oldest and longest-running examples of a continually constructed historic site in the world.